 Author of over 200 published works (for journal articles, book chapters and books see Chronological Listing of Publications).

 - Professor, Chair of Public Policy and Governance, Institute for Multi-Level Governance & Development, Department of Socio-Economics, WU Vienna University of Economics and Business.

-- Ranked in the top 5% of economists in the world (out of over 46000 authors), by Research Papers in Economics, on multiple criteria including number of distinct publications, pages published, downloads and h-index.
+- Ranked in the top 5% of economists in the world (out of over 60,000 registered authors), by Research Papers in Economics [external link], on multiple criteria including number of distinct publications, pages published, downloads, citations and h-index.

 - Former President of the European Society for Ecological Economics (ESEE).